 To make your phone entirely silent when it’s on mute, do the following:

-2) Flip the Vibrate on Mute switch to the OFF position.
+2) Flip the Vibrate on Silent switch to the OFF position.
 This shall prevent your iPhone from making any noise whatsoever.

 If you want to temporarily silence incoming calls, alerts and sound effects, toggle the ringer switch or set a scheduled Do Not Disturb mode on your iPhone.